 The Push Up Challenge

-Complete 3,046 push-ups over 21 Days this May with the Push Up Challenge.
-Each day will you will be challenged to complete a certain amount of push ups, with the number of push ups directly correlating to a certain mental health statistic.
+Complete 3,318 push-ups over 25 days this June with The Push-Up Challenge.
+Each day you’ll be challenged to complete a certain amount of push-ups, with the number of push-ups directly correlating to a mental health statistic.
 You can create a team and raise funds for headspace, all while raising awareness about mental health and challenging your own physical fitness.

 Facebook & PayPal gving